MobilePayDev/MobilePay-Online/README.md

 | 2030 | POST /payments | Allowed card types are not set
 | 2040 | POST /payments | One or more of the allowed card types are invalid
 | 2050 | POST /payments | Currency code is invalid

+## Retry policy
+All MobilePay endpoints are hosted on a “cloud platform”.
+This means that errors will happen.
+To accommodate this, we suggest a retry strategy when calling our endpoints:

+If you do not get a response within 2 seconds, try again.

+If you get an unexpected error (HTTP > 299) wait 1 second, then try again.

+Suggested retry count is 2 (three attempts in all).
+You should under no circumstance retry more than 6 times.
+As this could worsen any ongoing situation in our setup.

 ## Allowed currencies